SymfonyCasts/solid/sfcasts/blackfire-player.md

 # Blackfire Player

-Pretend for a few minutes that the Blackfire profiler that we've been learning *so* much about... doesn't exist at all.
+Pretend for a few minutes that the Blackfire profiler that we've been learning *so* much about... doesn't exist... at all.
 Why?
-Because we're *now* going to talk about something that has the word "Blackfire" in it... but has absolutely *nothing* to do with the Blackfire profiling.
+Because we're *now* going to talk about something that has the word "Blackfire" in it... but has absolutely *nothing* to do with the Blackfire profiler.
 At least, not yet.

 ## Hello Blackfire Player